International Organization of Supreme Audit Institutions: International Standards of Supreme Audit Institutions

-The three main types of public-sector audit
+Public-sector audit types

 Financial Audit

 Financial audit focuses on determining whether an entity’s financial information is presented in accordance with the applicable financial reporting and regulatory framework.
 This is accomplished by obtaining sufficient and appropriate audit evidence to enable the auditor to express an opinion as to whether the financial information is free from material misstatement due to fraud or error.

 Performance Audit

 Performance audit focuses on whether interventions, programmes and institutions are performing in accordance with the principles of economy, efficiency and effectiveness and whether there is room for improvement.
 Performance is examined against suitable criteria, and the causes of deviations from those criteria or other problems are analysed.
 The aim is to answer key audit questions and to provide recommendations for improvement.

 Compliance Audit

 Compliance audit focuses on whether a particular subject matter is in compliance with authorities identified as criteria.
 Compliance auditing is performed by assessing whether activities, financial transactions and information are, in all material respects, in compliance with the authorities which govern the audited entity.
 These authorities may include rules, laws and regulations, budgetary resolutions, policy, established codes, agreed terms or the general principles governing sound public sector financial management and the conduct of public officials.